12dT/MSPR/README.md

   <img src="figures/framework.pdf" width="85%">
 </p>

+MSPR models multimodal affect understanding as a progressive process from **Tone** to **Content** and finally **Emotion**, with stage-wise caption supervision, prompt interaction, and prototype-guided alignment.

 The source code will be released publicly upon acceptance of the corresponding paper.
 This repository currently serves as a placeholder for reference and linkage purposes.

 Thank you for your interest.